 Terry is frequently published in media and presents at various conferences including DEFCON, DerbyCon, Security BSides, and ISC West.
 He’s a current board member of Security B Conferences of California, ISC West SIA Education Advisory Member, and SC Awards Judge and former board member of ISSA Orange County.

 Chengwei Cheng, Senior IAM Analyst

-Cheng has over twelve years experience designing, delivering, and managing complex Identity and Access Management solutions, programs and implementations.
+Cheng has over 15 years of experience in designing, delivering, and managing complex Identity and Access Management solutions, programs and implementations.